-Reviews the four basic components of fitness: cardiovascular endurance, muscular strength and endurance, flexibility, and body composition.
+(1-2-2)Reviews the four basic components of fitness: cardiovascular endurance, muscular strength and endurance, flexibility, and body composition.
 Students will be required to research assigned fitness topics and submit written reports.
+Prerequisite: PHED 1161 or permission of instructor.
+Offered: Fall, Spring.